5/8/2025

 Chief Executive Officer

-Maybe I'll start and then Jay, you can get into some of the specifics on on tariff.
+Maybe I'll start and then, Jay, you can get into some of the specifics on Terra.
 So, you know, from a big box availability standpoint, it really is a tale of different geographies.
-You know, there are some geographies where we're seeing availability ease.
-And then there are other geographies that have remained a bit tighter.
-You know, there is some there have been a number of big box retailers that have announced closures.
+You know, there are some geographies where we're seeing availability ease and then there are other geographies that have remained a bit tighter.
+You know, there is some, there have been a number of big box retailers that have announced closures.
 We've talked about that on prior calls.
-I think it was a JLL article a couple of months ago that talked about kind of a forecast of 9900, you know, significant retail closures on the horizon.
-And we're continuing to see retail bankruptcy.
-So, you know, we do believe that there will be more and more second generation space coming available based on what we're reading, you know, both consumer sentiment and what we're seeing in the in the broader retail sector.
-So, you know, that's that's just a touch on the macro.
-And as far as bigger box availability, we do have some franchisees that are traditionally building larger than a twenty thousand square foot club, maybe upwards of a thirty thousand square foot club.
-But again, the availability is really, you know, it varies by by geography.
-And, you know, I'll let Jay get into some of the specifics.
-But again, as I mentioned in my remarks, from a tariff impact standpoint, you know, given what we have line of sight to today, so tariffs at the current levels, we don't see a material impact.
-And, you know, that gave us the confidence to to reiterate our opening guidance for this year.
-But Jay, I don't know if you want to Yeah, and
+I think it was a JLL article a couple of months ago that talked about, you know, kind of a forecast of 9,900, you know, significant retail closures on the horizon, and we're continuing to see retail bankruptcy.
+So, you know, we do believe that there will be more and more second generation space coming available based on what we're reading, you know, both consumer sentiment and what we're seeing in the broader retail sector.
+So, you know, that's just a touch on the macro.
+And as far as bigger box availability, we do have some franchisees that are traditionally building larger than a 20,000 square foot club, maybe upwards of a 30,000 square foot club.
+But again, the availability is really, you know, it varies by geography.
+And, you know, I'll let Jay get into some of the specifics, but again, as I mentioned in my remarks, from a tariff impact standpoint, you know, given what we have line of sight to today, so tariffs at the current levels, we don't see a material impact.
+And, you know, that gave us the confidence to reiterate our openings. guidance for this year, but Jay, I don't know if you want to.

 speaker